mattvenn/raspi-workshop/stepper/README.md

 # Important notes!

 * When you connect the power, check the temperature of the chip on the driver board.
 If it gets hot immediately, turn off the power and ask for help.
+* The driver chip does heat up after extended use.
 * Don't disconnect or connect the motor while power is connected - this will break the driver board.

 # Connections